-Kasa smart plugs are one of the most popular TP-Link smart home products on the market today.
+Kasa smart plugs are among the most popular TP-Link smart home products today.
 Smart plugs allow you to control and schedule when to power your devices.
 But first, you must set up the Kasa smart plug on your network and add it to your Kasa cloud account.
 Once the plug is linked to your account, you can remotely control it as long as it’s online.

 To connect your Kasa smart plug, you need a stable internet connection, a mobile device to install the Kasa app, and the smart plug set to pairing mode.

-In this post, I walk you through hooking your Kasa smart plug to your Wi-Fi network and provide some troubleshooting tips should you encounter problems.
+In this post, I walk you through hooking your Kasa smart plug to your Wi-Fi network and give you some troubleshooting tips if you encounter problems.

 Kasa Smart Plug Setup